Rob Quartly

-Robert "Rob" Quartly is a Canadian music video, television and commercial director.
+Robert Quartly is a Canadian music video, television and commercial director.
 During the 1980s, Quartly produced numerous Juno Award-winning music videos for artists, including Corey Hart, Gowan, Platinum Blonde and Rush.
 As both a director and a producer, he gave birth to Canada's music video production industry.
 Quartly has been recognized with JUNOs, CFTA personal achievement awards and his induction as the first member of the Much Music Hall of Fame.

 His activity in the advertising industry has been equally successful with recognition at Cannes, Toronto and New York Art Directors Club, Bessies, Clios, One Show, Marketing Awards.

-Television projects have seen him direct The Vacant Lot series, act as Co-Creator of the hit CBC show "The Triple Sensation", and create/direct/executive produce the CHUM comedy series "And Go,!"
+Television projects have seen him direct The Vacant Lot series, act as co-creator of the CBC show "The Triple Sensation", and create/direct/executive produce the CHUM comedy series "And Go,!"

-Rob Quartly is represented by Sugino Studio based in Toronto, Ontario.
+Quartly is represented by Sugino Studio based in Toronto, Ontario.